-- Dillinger and his squad are filthy rich, helps out the common man caught in a financial bind, can woo and bed a different woman every night if they wish, and are generally seen having the times of their lives when they're not dealing with being chased by police or committing bank robbery — much of which is Truth in Television given the real Dillinger's courtesies during at least one of his bank robberies (where he gave a shivering woman his coat).
+- Dillinger and his squad are filthy rich, help out the common man caught in a financial bind, can woo and bed a different woman every night if they wish, and are generally seen having the times of their lives when they're not dealing with being chased by police or committing bank robbery — much of which is Truth in Television given the real Dillinger's courtesies during at least one of his bank robberies (where he gave a shivering woman his coat).
 Baby Face Nelson on the other hand was the opposite of Dillinger.

 - Likewise, Melvin Purvis, his team, and J. Edgar Hoover are depicted as asexual, aloof, and mechanically devoted to the task of catching crooks, often times descending into wanton destruction of civilian property and civilians.

 - The same could be said for those who traveled in close circles that involved Dillinger or Alvin Karpis.

 - There's a bit of a cottage industry in averting this trope for more serious works.

 - Eastern Promises, as thoroughly described by Amanda Marcotte here.
 It's made excruciatingly clear that the gangsters' power rests on an endless heap of raped, abused, and eventually murdered women.
 Two of the gangsters given character development are a monster and an ineffectual drunk; the one ambiguously nice badass turns out to be The Mole.